-- o geopolitical conditions and economic, financial, political, regulatory or judicial events that affect the components included in the Underlying or markets generally and which may affect the levels of the Underlying; and - o our creditworthiness, including actual or anticipated downgrades in our credit ratings.
+- o the expected and actual volatility of the Underlying; - o the time to maturity of the Securities; - o interest and yield rates in the market generally; - o geopolitical conditions and economic, financial, political, regulatory or judicial events that affect the components included in the Underlying or markets generally and which may affect the levels of the Underlying; and - o our creditworthiness, including actual or anticipated downgrades in our credit ratings.

 Some or all of these factors may influence the price that you will receive if you choose to sell your Securities prior to maturity, and such price could be less than your initial investment and significantly different than the amount expected at maturity.
-The impact of any of the factors set forth above may enhance or offset some or all of any change resulting from another factor or factors.
+The impact of any of the factors set forth above may enhance or offset some or all of any change resulting from another factor or